audiolabs/APSRR-2016/reck-font/report.md

     ./evaluation.sh

-The figures 2-4 from the paper, will be saved as 'Figure2.png', 'Figure3.png' and 'Figure4.png'.
+The figures 2-4 from the paper are reproduced and will be saved as 'Figure2.png', 'Figure3.png' and 'Figure4.png'.

 ## Evaluation